NextCenturyCorporation/mcs-scene-generator/ILE_API.md

 #### goal

 ([GoalConfig](#GoalConfig) dict): The goal category and target(s) in each scene, if any.
-Default: None
+Default: no goal

 Simple Example:
 ```